 How long does someone with Sweet’s syndrome have to take steroids for?

 How long someone with Sweet’s syndrome has to take steroids for varies from person to person.
 Some people with Sweet’s syndrome have to take steroids for up to a month, but no more.
 Others will take them for several months or longer.

 Yes, but you’re less likely to experience side-effects if you’ve been taking steroid medication for less than one month.
 People taking less than 10mg of prednisone per day may also experience fewer side-effects than those on higher dosages.

 What are the side-effects?

 If you’ve been taking steroids for less than one month or longer, common side-effects include:

 - Increased appetite.

 - Sleep disturbance.

 - Psychological effects, including increased or decreased energy.

-If you have been taking steroids for more than one month, and particularly if you’ve been taking them for 3 months or longer, possible side-effects include:
+If you’ve been taking steroids for more than one month, particularly if you’ve been taking them for 3 months or longer, possible side-effects include: